Politics drives Europe's schizophrenia on banks

 "To some extent we are seeing markets forcing the pace, and that is why the need for urgent action is ever more apparent."

-So far, opposition from Britain and Germany in the name of national sovereignty has blocked efforts to give the European Banking Authority power to assess banks' capital needs and order recapitalisation where required.
+So far, opposition from Britain and Germany in the name of national sovereignty has blocked efforts to give the European Banking Authority power to assess banks' capital needs and order recapitalization where required.

 Merkel squelched a French idea early in the 2008 financial crisis for a European bank rescue fund, arguing there was nothing wrong with German banks.
 The next day, she had to arrange an emergency rescue of a big German mortgage lender.

-Now even the German chancellor accepts that recapitalising Europe's banks is a matter of urgency.
+Now even the German chancellor accepts that recapitalizing Europe's banks is a matter of urgency.

 "Time is of the essence," she said at European Commission headquarters on Wednesday, suggesting EU leaders could discuss a plan at a summit on October 17-18.
 Other experts said the Europeans needed to find a joint approach before a Group of 20 major economies summit in Cannes, France, on November 3-4.